3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 [include ./Demon_Klipper_Essentials_Unified/Other_Files/Demon_User_Files_Updater/Extract_Demon_User_Files_MKS.cfg]
 ```

-Then once you restart your system you'll be greeted by new system prompts telling you what needs to be done to get your system ready for use & the option to let the system handle it or if you'd like to do it manually.
+Then once you restart your system you'll be greeted by new system prompts telling you if anyhting needs to be done to get your system ready for use, & the option to let the system handle it or if you'd like to do it manually.
 If you select the `EXTRACT` option the system will copy the default files ready for you to edit & setup to a new directory.
 It will also handle any old files already there if there are any, you wont loose them.

 ****************************************************************************************************************************
 # Manual User File Placement